jimvickery/API_Authentication_w_Oauth1/README.md

 # Ruby on Rails app with Oauth2, Doorkeeper and API

-It is a WIP.
+This is a WIP.
 Getting error on http://localhost:3000/oauth/applications